 While the employee is on parental leave they should continue to accrue leave, so should still be included in regular pay.
 You should take the following steps.

 - On the Employee Setup screen under the Employment tab if the employee has Hours per Day and Days per Week set you will need to change these to 0.
 On the Leave tab make sure that the employee has Accrue Leave Based On set to Normal Hours per Week and set the value of hours per week to what they would otherwise have been working.

 - When running a pay for the employee remove any gross earnings and include the pay code Extended Unpaid Leave with the quantity set to the normal hours they would be paid and the rate set to zero.
 You can add this pay code to the employee's Default Pay tab so that it is included each time you pay them.
 The employee will accrue annual leave for the pay period based on their Normal Hours per Week.
-It will also reduce their average pay rate so that leave taken in the year after returning to work is paid at a lower average rate.
+It will also reduce their average pay rate so that leave taken in the year after returning to work can be paid at a lower average rate.

 - If the employee was originally set to Accrue Leave Based on Hours Worked, make sure you set them back to that when they return from their parental leave and also re-enter their Hours per Day and Days per Week on their Employment tab if this was removed.

 The employee may also choose to take additional unpaid leave for up to one year (including the parental leave), which should continue to be processed as above.